On the geometry of silent and anisotropic big bang singularities: Scalar field matter

 \section{Scalar field matter}

 So far, we have considered the quiescent vacuum setting.
 Due to the comments made in Subsection~\ref{ssection:quiescentregimes}, we then have to have $n\geq 10$ or $\g^{A}_{BC}$ ($A<\min\{B,C\}$) either vanishing or tending to zero sufficiently quickly.
 However, it is also of interest to consider situations with quiescent asymptotics for an open set of initial data and $n=3$.
 In order for this to occur, we need to introduce matter.
-In the present section, we discuss the case of a scalar field.
+In the present section, we discuss the case of a massless scalar field.
 The corresponding stress energy tensor is given by

+(even though we focus on the massless case here, similar results should hold in the presence of a potential $V$, assuming $V(s)$ does not grow too quickly as $s\rightarrow\pm\infty$).
 Next, we wish to estimate the matter quantities appearing in (\ref{eq:qmainformula}) and (\ref{eq:mlUmKwithEinstein}) in this particular setting; i.e., $\rho-\bp$ and $\mcP$.

 \begin{lemma} Let $(M,g)$ be a spacetime.
 Assume that it has an expanding partial pointed foliation.
 Assume, moreover, $\mK$ to be non-degenerate on $I$ and to have a global frame.
-Assume, finally, that Einstein's equations (\ref{eq:EE}) are satisfied where the stress energy tensor is of the form (\ref{eq:setnlsf}).
+Assume, finally, that Einstein's equations (\ref{eq:EE}) with a cosmological constant $\Lambda$ are satisfied where the stress energy tensor is of the form (\ref{eq:setnlsf}).
 Then, using the notation introduced in (\ref{eq:mfpmcPdef}),

 where there is no summation on $A$ in the first term on the right hand side of (\ref{eq:thetamtwomfpAB}). \end{lemma} \begin{remark} Note, in particular, that

 \end{remark} \begin{proof} Compute

 The lemma follows. \end{proof}